 If you are no longer under the residency requirement set by the University, you can choose to live off campus.
-Students who are juniors and seniors are exempt from the residency requirement, as are students who are 21 years or older, married, reside with a legal guardian within 20 miles of the University, or demonstrate financial hardship.
-If you have questions regarding the on-campus residency requirement, please contact the Office of Housing Services at (202) 319-5615 or firstname.lastname@example.org.
+If you have questions regarding the on-campus residency requirement, please contact the Office of Housing Services at (202) 319-5615 or email@example.com.

 It is important to remember that while living off campus grants you a certain freedom, it also comes with responsibility.
 Living in D.C. means abiding by all local laws of the District, as well as any rules the community you have moved into may have.
 This guide will help you navigate the new set of living expectations off-campus housing provides, and connect you to resources you may need as a local resident.

 Preparing Your Finances and Paying BillsMoving into an off-campus residence can be a significant financial commitment; it is important you take the time to understand this commitment, as well as your own financial situation, as thoroughly as possible.
 When considering the financial aspects of moving off campus, note all the expenses you will be responsible for handling.
 Some expenses, such as cable and rent, will most likely remain constant throughout the terms of your lease, while others, such as water, power, and other utilities, will vary with usage.
 You can use these expenses, known as variable expenses, to achieve some extra and unexpected savings on occasion.
 Work with your roommates to maximize these savings and practice responsible environmental stewardship.